madebayo1023/410-CS-Project/README.md

 - install all dependencies included in the requirements.txt file
 - run 'python app.py' to start up the applictaion on port 3000 on your local computer.
 - once the application starts up, you can enter any song of your choice to get recommendations based on it!
+- we assume that the song title is in dataset & the query entered matches it exactly